jniebuhr/roborock-pcb/README.md

 ![](assets/pinout.png)

+**Attention:**
+This pinout changed in version 0.2.0 due to a rotation of a connector.
+The same cables will work though since the connector has only been rotated.
+Refer to the writing on the back of your board.

 ## Ordering

 The files to order this PCB are in the `kicad/jlcpcb` sub-folder.
 These work with the JLCPCB assembly service as well, there will be extended component fees though.